skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 - [ ] Set `ACRO_PITCH_RATE`/`ACRO_ROLL_RATE` according to your craft.
 - [ ] Set `THR_PASS_STAB=1` so you have total throttle control in ACRO/FBWA/STABILIZE.
 - [ ] Set `ARSPD_FBW_MIN`/`ARSPD_FBW_MAX` to the minimum and maximum airspeed you want auto modes to fly.
+- [ ] Set `MIN_GNDSPD_CM` so the craft makes an effort to return even under high winds.
+WARNING: Might make throttle pulse or have other unwanted side-effects.

 ## Auto takeoff